Harnack Inequalities and Ergodicity of Stochastic Reaction-Diffusion Equation in $L^p$: Coupling and Moments' Estimations

 with an initial datum $Y_0=y \in L^p$.
 Since the additional drift term $\gamma_t^{-1} (X_t-Y_t)$ is Lipschitz continuous for each fixed $t \in [0, T)$ and $\omega \in \Omega$, one can use similar arguments in Lemma \ref{lm-lq} to show that $Y$ is a well-defined continuous process on $[0, T)$.

 \begin{rk} As $\gamma^{-1}$ is continuous and thus integrable on $[0, T_0] \subset [0, T)$ for any $T_0 \in (0, T)$, one can use the arguments in Lemma \ref{lm-lq} to extend the local solution to $[0, T)$.
-However, it is difficult to get a uniform a priori estimation, following the idea in Lemma \ref{lm-lq}, to conclude the well-posedness of $Y$ at $T$ as $\gamma_T^{-1}$ is singular satisfying \eqref{gt>}. \end{rk}
+However, it is difficult to get a uniform a priori estimation, following the idea in Lemma \ref{lm-lq}, to conclude the well-posedness of $Y$ at $T$ as $\gamma_T^{-1}$ satisfies \eqref{gt>}. \end{rk}

 For each $s \in [0, T)$, we set

 and define

 From \eqref{v} and \eqref{M}, $M$ can also be rewritten as